mdemuth/hyper-item/README.md

 ### A User Collection

-The following example shows a list of users configured within an auth service.
+The following example shows a list of users configured within an exemplary auth service.
 The `self` link shows that his collection has been filtered to only include users that have had their last-login before noon on Jan 9 2017 and sorted by the users Name in ascending order.
+A new user may be added to this collection by means of submitting the `add-user` action.

 ```json
 {